 If we leave the self-dual axis then the dual structure is not of the same type but is still a structure.
-If we take a more categorical view of group duals then the dual of a compact Lie group comes down to quantisation (for example of coadjoint orbits) or geometrically to diagonalising the natural Laplacian or wave operator.
-Compact Lie groups are the simplest examples of Riemannian manifolds and we can similarly think of that the 'dual' of the latter coming down to quantum mechanics or wave operators.
-Recall that quantum mechanics in nice cases can be seen as the nonrelativistic limit of the Klein-Gordon spacetime Laplacian for fields where $e^{-imc^2t/\hbar}$ is factored out.
-In fact a Riemannian or pseudo-Riemannian manifold cannot be totally reconstructed from the Laplacian alone but if we use the Dirac operator the one has Connes' reconstruction of a spin manifold from an abstractly defined 'spectral triple' in the commutative case[8].
-Either way, if one extends these ideas from classical to quantum field theory then logically an element of this should be that it corresponds to quantum Riemannian geometry, where spacetime coordinates become noncommutative.
+If we take a more categorical view of group duals then the dual of a nonAbelian Lie group generally comes down to quantisation, such as the method of coadjoint orbits or the construction of the relevant representations of the Poincaré group in flat spacetime by particle-waves of different mass and spin.
+The dual object consists of all of these considered together.
+Geometrically, we are diagonalising natural Laplacians or wave operators.
+The same principle applies when the spacetime is a compact Lie group, the particle content is closely related to its representation theory.
+Compact Lie groups on the other hand are the simplest examples of Riemannian manifolds and we can similarly albeit more loosely think of the 'dual' of the latter as coming down to quantum mechanics or wave operators of different types.
+Recall that quantum mechanics in nice cases can be seen as the non-relativistic limit of the Klein-Gordon spacetime Laplacian for fields where $e^{-\imath m c^2 t/\hbar}$ is factored out.
+In fact a Riemannian or pseudo-Riemannian manifold cannot be totally reconstructed from the scalar Laplacian alone but if we use the Dirac operator then one has Connes' reconstruction of a spin manifold from an abstractly defined 'spectral triple' in the commutative case[8].
+Either way, if one extends these ideas from classical to quantum field theory then logically an aspect of this should be that it corresponds to quantum Riemannian geometry, where spacetime coordinates become noncommutative.
 This should then be taking us towards the self-dual axis as shown Figure 1.
-Interestingly, [6] have now constructed quantum field theories on curved spacetimes as a functor from the monoidal category of globally hyperbolic spacetimes to noncommutative C^ -algebras with tensor product, which is some kind of arrow from QFT to monoidal functors in Figure 1.
+Interestingly, [6] have now constructed quantum field theories on curved spacetimes as a functors from the monoidal category of globally hyperbolic spacetimes to noncommutative C^ -algebras with tensor product, which is some kind of arrow from QFT to monoidal functors in Figure 1.
 Such functors are not self-dual under ()° but then this is not yet quantum gravity.
 At any rate, one could speculate in this context that Einstein's equation might eventually emerge as the classical limit of a self-duality condition as it equates the Einstein tensor from the geometry side to the expectation value of the stress energy tensor from the quantum field theory side, probably requiring both to be generalised so as to be in a self-dual setting.
 I do not know the final framework for this but the monoidal category dual may be a step in the right direction.
+In physical terms, the self-dual nature of quantum gravity as we see it is in line with the fact that the metric is the background geometry while its fluctuations are spin-2 fields and hence among the 'representations' of the background geometry in the loose sense discussed above.

-In summary, we were led on philosophical grounds to the view that spacetime should be both curved and 'quantum' in the sense of a noncommutative coordinate algebra, as a consequence of a deep self-duality principle for quantum gravity[17, 22, 24].
+In summary, we were led on philosophical grounds to the view that spacetime should be both curved and 'quantum' in the sense of a noncommutative coordinate algebra, as a consequence of a deep self-duality principle for quantum gravity[21, 26, 29].
 We call this aspect the quantum spacetime hypothesis.
 It's a prediction which, if confirmed, would be on a par with the discovery of gravity and indeed dual to it.
 What it could entail mathematically is our next topic.

-2. Axioms of quantum Riemannian geometry
+3. Axioms of quantum Riemannian geometry